-The Lighthouse is visible clearly from the Caledonian MacBrayne ferry's that operate the route between Ullapool and Stornoway and can also be walked to from Rhue.
+The Lighthouse can be viewed from the Caledonian MacBrayne ferries that operate the route between Ullapool and Stornoway, and can also be reached via a footpath from the village of Rhue.
+The original glass fresnel lens is on display in the ferry terminal in Ullapool, mounted near the staircase.